skypilot-org/skypilot/docs/source/reference/tpu.rst

 Getting TPUs in one command
 ===========================

-Like :ref:`GPUs <interactive-nodes>`, SkyPilot provides a simple command to quickly get TPUs for development:
+Use one command to quickly get TPU nodes for development:

 .. code-block:: bash

-   sky tpunode                                # By default TPU v2-8 is used sky tpunode --use-spot                     # Preemptible TPUs sky tpunode --tpus tpu-v3-8                # Change TPU type to tpu-v3-8 sky tpunode --instance-type n1-highmem-16  # Change the host VM type to n1-highmem-16 sky tpunode --tpu-vm                       # Use TPU VM (instead of TPU Node)
+   sky launch --gpus tpu-v2-8
+   # Preemptible TPUs:
+   sky launch --gpus tpu-v2-8 --use-spot
+   # Change TPU type to tpu-v3-8:
+   sky launch --gpus tpu-v3-8
+   # Change the host VM type to n1-highmem-16:
+   sky launch --gpus tpu-v3-8 -t n1-highmem-16

 After the command finishes, you will be dropped into a TPU host VM and can start developing code right away.